Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

-To quantify the impact of segmentation, the figure of merit (FOM) was evaluated as a function of the number of GST sections at fixed $\mathrm{T_{PCM}}$ and $\mathrm{L_{etch}}$ in \autoref{fig:optimization}(c).
-The FOM exhibits a clear maximum for 11 segments, corresponding to $\mathrm{L_{PCM}}$=80 nm, consistent with the two-parameter sweep in \autoref{fig:optimization}(b).
+To quantify the effect of segmentation, we evaluated the FOM as a function of the number of GST sections while keeping $\mathrm{L_{PCM}}$ fixed, as shown in \autoref{fig:optimization}(c).
+The FOM displays a pronounced maximum at 11 segments, which corresponds to $\mathrm{L_{seg}}$ = 80 nm and agrees with the two-parameter sweep in \autoref{fig:optimization}(b).
+Additional physical insight into this optimum is provided in \autoref{fig:optimization}(d).

+For a small number of segments, $\mathrm{L_{seg}}$ is relatively large.
+The longer GST sections increase the light--matter interaction with a-GST, which enhances parasitic absorption in the amorphous state.
+Consequently, $\mathrm{T_{amor}}$ decreases, and the IL increases in the low-segmentation regime, as observed in \autoref{fig:optimization}(d).
+A similar increase in interaction occurs for c-GST; however, because c-GST is strongly absorbing, $\mathrm{T_{cry}}$ approaches saturation for sufficiently large $\mathrm{L_{GST}}$, indicating near-maximal attenuation in the crystalline state.
+Therefore, as the number of segments is increased from this low-segmentation regime, the primary improvement is the reduction of unintended amorphous-state absorption, which raises $\mathrm{T_{amor}}$ and reduces IL.
+This drives an increase in ER (\autoref{fig:optimization}(d)) and, correspondingly, an increase in FOM (\autoref{fig:optimization}(c)).

+In contrast, at a large number of segments, $\mathrm{L_{seg}}$ becomes small.
+The reduced GST $\mathrm{segment}$ length weakens the interaction between a-GST and the optical mode, causing $\mathrm{T_{amor}}$ to saturate near its upper bound and IL to approach an approximately constant minimum.
+However, the same reduction in interaction also limits attenuation in the crystalline state: shorter c-GST sections absorb less efficiently, leading to higher $\mathrm{T_{cry}}$ with further segmentation.
+This degrades ER (\autoref{fig:optimization}(d)) and therefore reduces the FOM (\autoref{fig:optimization}(c)) in the highly segmented regime.

+The observed optimum at 11 segments arises from the balance between these competing trends: increasing segmentation initially suppresses amorphous-state parasitic loss, whereas excessive segmentation compromises crystalline-state absorption.
+As a result, the maximum ER and FOM occur at 11 segments, identifying this configuration as the optimized design for our device.

-A comparison between unsegmented and segmented implementations is summarized in \autoref{tab:segmented_vs_unsegmented}.
+Furthermore, a comparison between unsegmented and segmented implementations is summarized in \autoref{tab:segmented_vs_unsegmented}.
+Here, the unsegmented device has a length equal to the $\mathrm{L_{PCM}}$ of the segmented device.
 The optimized segmented device achieves a nearly 7-fold increase in FOM relative to the unsegmented waveguide, demonstrating the efficacy of segmentation in enhancing transmission contrast while maintaining low insertion loss.